 His progress through the ranks saw him make the Indian Army team for a tour to New Zealand in 1926.

-The Indian side was firing on all cylinders in New Zealand, where they won 18 matches, drew two and just lost a solitary tie during the tour.
+The Indian side was firing on all cylinders in New Zealand, where they won 18 matches, drew two and lost just a solitary tie during the tour.

-Their performance was lauded by many and Dhyan Chand in particular received a lot of praise for his show on his first international assignment.
+Their performance was lauded by many and Dhyan Chand, in particular, received a lot of praise for his show on his first international assignment.
 On return, he was named a Lance Naik in the Punjab Regiment of the British Indian Army.

 With the sport included in the Olympic fold for the first time, the newly formed Indian Hockey Federation (IHF) was eager to send the best possible team for the Games in the Netherlands.
 For that, the IHF called for an inter-provincial tournament to decide on the squad for the Olympics.